Does My Car Insurance Cover Turo?

 Last Updated on May 3, 2023

 Turo is a great alternative to a traditional rental car for some people, but are you covered by your insurance when you use Turo?
 For both car owners and car borrowers, the car insurance for Turo can be somewhat tricky.
-Turo offers its own insurance coverage, but you are able to decline it if you have your own coverage.
-But if you decline that coverage, will your private insurance company cover you?
+Turo offers its own insurance coverage, but you can decline it if you have your own coverage.
+But will your private insurance company cover you if you decline that coverage?